 This is not granted that that frequently, but it can be worthwhile contacting a lawyer to confirm if this is possible.

 Thailand’s Commercial Property Market

-Bangkok is the most visited city in the world and Thailand is one of the most popular countries among foreign travelers.
+Bangkok is the most visited city in the world and Thailand as a whole attracts tens of millions of foreign travelers yearly.
 It shouldn’t come as a surprise that hotel-nights are in high demand here.